Oliver Mowat Biggar: Early career and military involvement

 While in Edmonton, Biggar made a reputation for himself as a capable lawyer.
-He practiced with Short, Cross and Biggar from 1903 to 1915, and was made King's Counsel in 1913.
+He practised with Short, Cross and Biggar from 1903 to 1915, and was made King's Counsel in 1913.
 He was appointed in 1911 to the Board of Governors of the University of Alberta, on which he served until 1914.
 He also served on the Board of Edmonton Hospital during this period.
 From 1915 to 1920, he was counsel for Woods, Sherry, Collison & Field in Edmonton.

-When World War I broke out, Biggar enlisted with the 101st Regiment, "Edmonton Fusiliers".
+When World War I broke out, Biggar enlisted with the 101st Regiment "Edmonton Fusiliers".
 From 1916 to 1917, he served as the assistant judge advocate general for Military District 13 in Calgary, following which he served on the Military Service Council.
 He soon rose to the rank of lieutenant-colonel, and was appointed Judge Advocate General of Canada in 1918.
 The following year, he was promoted to the rank of colonel.

 Delegate to Paris 1919 peace conference

-At the conclusion of World War I, Sir Robert Borden, then Canada's prime minister, invited Biggar to attend the peace conferences in Paris and Versailles as chief legal adviser and member of the Canadian delegation.
+At the conclusion of World War I, Sir Robert Borden, Canada's prime minister, invited Biggar to attend the Paris Peace Conference as chief legal adviser and member of the Canadian delegation.
 Biggar was also asked to serve as British Secretary of the War Guilt Commission and Assistant Secretary of the British delegation.